sastoudt/tidytuesday/week5/commutingExplore.md

 **Where can commuting make you make more money?**

+Caveat: I'm not *really* answering this question because we don't have the data at the individual level, but as an exploratory exercise...

 ``` r
 p <- ggplot(acs, aes(x = MeanCommute, y = IncomePerCap, text =paste(County,State,sep="-"))) +
   geom_point() +xlab("mean commute")+